NetSPI/ESC/README.md

 ### Run via Msbuild.exe

+Evil SQL Client console can be run through msbuild using the [esc.csproj file](https://github.com/NetSPI/ESC/blob/master/esc.csproj) or[esc.xml file](https://github.com/NetSPI/ESC/blob/master/esc.xml).

 <br><br>
-Evil SQL Client console can be run through msbuild using the [esc.csproj file](https://github.com/NetSPI/ESC/blob/master/esc.csproj) or[esc.xml file](https://github.com/NetSPI/ESC/blob/master/esc.xml).

-esc.proj includes all of the original source code inline. esc.xml has the esc.exe hardcoded as a string which is then loaded through reflection using a technique recently highlight in the [GhostBuild](https://github.com/bohops/GhostBuild) project by bohops.
+esc.proj includes all of the original c sharp source code inline. esc.xml work a little differently and has the entire esc.exe hardcoded as a string which is then loaded through reflection using a technique recently highlighted in the [GhostBuild](https://github.com/bohops/GhostBuild) project by @bohops.
+It also worth noting that using msbuild.exe to execute .net code through inline tasks is a technique that was researched and popularized by Casey Smith.
+Related material can be found [here](https://bleepsec.com/2018/11/26/using-attack-atomic-red-team-part1.html).

 You can explicitly provide the xml/csproj file to msbuild on the command line, but no file name has to be provided if only one .csproj file exists in the directory your executing msbuild.exe from.
 <br><br>